 The members of the team also help to make sure your medical needs are met when you return home.
 They are available via telephone or email at any time if you have medical concerns between visits to CTCA.

-Fran Reichel serves as the Director of Oncology Patient Services and Care Management at CTCA at Eastern Regional Medical Center.
+Fran Reichel serves as the Director of Oncology Patient Services and Care Management at CTCA in Philadelphia.
 Evelyn Dobson, Manager of Care Management, leads the care management team.

-Eastern’s care management team currently consists of care managers, all of whom are registered nurses (RNs) with oncology expertise.
-The team also includes care management assistants, who are licensed practical nurses (LPNs).
+Our Philadelphia hospital's care management team currently consists of care managers, all of whom are registered nurses with oncology expertise.
+The team also includes care management assistants, who are licensed practical nurses.
 In addition, a care management coordinator helps answer calls and relays information to the nurses.